No products in the cart.

 Goggles for Glasses

-Goggles for glasses are called over the glasses or OTG for short.
-These goggles have either a small cut outs on the side of the frame or in the foam its self to allow the frame to fit in snugly into the sides of them.
-This way the frame can sit comfortable on the face and not put to much pressure on the temples.
-OTG’s also usually have a deeper depth to them to allow for the glasses to go inside of them.
+Goggles for glasses are called over the glasses goggles or OTG for short.
+These goggles have either small cut-outs on the side of the frame or in the foam itself to allow the frame to fit in snugly into the sides of them.
+This way the frame can sit comfortably on the face and not put too much pressure on the temples.
+OTGs also usually have a deeper depth to them to allow for the glasses to go inside of them.

-Having a good type of lens is critical to being able to see on the slopes.
-Having a terrible lens is like having sunglasses on in the middle of the night while trying to star gaze.
-Ever tired it?
+Having the correct lens is critical to being able to see on the slopes.
+Having the wrong lens is like having sunglasses on in the middle of the night while trying to star gaze.
+Ever tried it?
 It’s rather hard, trust me.
 Here are a few tips and tricks to keep in mind when it comes to looking at lenses:

 These lens types are usually found on the more expensive goggles.
-These lenses are a curved lenses that curves from thee top to the bottom then side to side providing the best vision possible.
-As the goggle lens is more rounded it reduces the glare from the sun, so there is not as much of a flat surface for the light to reflect onto, ie less glary.
+These lenses are curved lenses that curves from the top to the bottom then side to side providing the best vision possible.
+As the goggle lens is more rounded, it reduces the glare from the sun, so there is not as much of a flat surface for the light to reflect onto, ie less glare-y.

 What color lens is best for ski goggles?
 Do not be afraid of trying out different lenses.
-In a store there is a different type of light and it is good to see what the lens will look like in a real light conditions.
-If you are in a store ask the sales person if you can go outside and see what it will look like.
-It wont be much different but it may look a little different.
-Here is a quick reference for the colour of the lenses from a night type of lens to a bight and sunny blue bird lens.
+Instore lighting is a different type of light vs. natural light and it is good to see what the lens will look like in natural light conditions.
+If you are in a store, ask the sales person if you can go outside and see what it will look like.
+Here is a quick reference for the colour of the lenses from a night type of lens to a bright and sunny blue bird lens.

 Visual Light Transmission

 Although this sounds pretty fancy and high tech, it’s really not and it is actually fairly basic.
-All Visual Light Transmission, or VLT, really is the amount of light that is allowed to pass through the goggle lens its self.
-As VLT is based on a percentage, the lower the VLT percentage range would work better on a brighter days where as the higher the percentage the better it would work on overcast days.
+All Visual Light Transmission, or VLT, is the amount of light that is allowed to pass through the goggle lens.
+As VLT is based on a percentage, the lower VLT percentage range would work better on brighter days whereas the higher the percentage, the better it would work on overcast days.

-Transitional lens are a new technology that has only come around in snow goggle in the last few years.
-The transitional lens is an adaptive lens that is able to change with when it comes into contact with UV light.
-The lens are a few benefits that include, protection from harmful UV rays, colour optimization, clean and comfortable vision all day long and self-adjusting tint.
+Transitional lens are a new technology that has only come around in snow goggles in the last few years.
+The transitional lens is an adaptive lens that is able to change when it comes into contact with UV light.
+The lens have a few benefits that include protection from harmful UV rays, colour optimization, clean and comfortable vision all day long and self-adjusting tint.

 These lens are a great option for someone who is wanting to have the versatility of two lenses with the added benefit of not having to actually change the lens.
 The transitional lens adjusts it visual light transmission from anywhere between 16% – 76%.

 Polarized lens are something that have been out and about for years.
 They are in both our sunglasses and also some snow goggles.
-What this means is that the lens will have a special filter that will the cut out some of the glare as to provide more comfortable goggles and so that you can see better.
+What this means is that the lens will have a special filter that will cut out some of the glare, so as to provide more comfortable goggles and so that you can see better.

 Foam and Venting

-The foam on any goggle always comes with a life expectancy.
+The foam on any goggle always comes with limited life expectancy.
 Depending on how you treat your goggle will depend on the life of the foam.
-We find that the first thing usually to go in any sort of goggle is usually the form, so its important to take just as much care of the foam just as much as you would the rest.
-The foam on any goggle can be made up of a single layer of foam or several.
+We find that the first thing usually to go in any sort of goggles is usually the form, so its important to take just as much care of the foam just as much as you would the rest.
+The foam on any goggles can be made up of a single layer of foam or several.
 This will mainly provide more comfort as it then becomes more squishy.

 Vents however will allow the air to circulate freely throughout the goggle and prevent fogging.
-On higher quality goggles there is usually more venting for example they will have a lot over vents over the top, sides and around the sides of the goggle.
+On higher quality goggles, there is usually more venting.
+For example, they will have a lot of vents over the top and around the sides of the goggle.

-All goggle bands are trying to do their own sort of anti fogging however there is only so much that they can do then it’s in your hands.
-Here are some tips to avoid fogging and keep it to a minimum and the viability to a max!
+All goggle brands try to do their own sort of anti fogging, however there is only so much that they can do, then it’s in your hands.
+Here are some tips to avoid fogging, keeping it to a minimum and your visibility to a max!

-- Avoid buying a goggle that is too small for your face.
-If the goggle is too small for your face then the air in goggle won’t have enough room to circulate inside the goggle and will eventually fog up.
+- Avoid buying goggles that are too small for your face.
+If the goggles are too small for your face then the air in the goggles won’t have enough room to circulate inside the goggles and will eventually fog up.

 - Avoid putting your goggles on your forehead.
 Unfortunately they will fog up.

-- Avoid having your neckwarmer to high up your face.
+- Avoid having your neck warmer too high up on your face.
 Your warm breath will go straight up into your goggles and fog them up

-- If you get water on the inside of the goggle its important to not try and rub the moisture out.
-It is best to shake the goggle upside down and get as much of it out as possible then locate a hand dryer and dry the goggle the rest of the way.
+- If you get water on the inside of the goggles, it’s important to not try and rub the moisture out.
+It is best to shake the goggle upside down and get as much of it out as possible then locate a hand dryer and dry the goggles the rest of the way.

 - It is important to keep the snow off all the vents of the goggle.
-If the vents are clear the goggle will fog as no air can get out.
+If the vents are not clear, the goggle will fog as no air can get out.
 So remember to keep them clear.

 All goggles should come with a strap to make sure that it is secure on your head.
 These straps usually go on the outside of the helmet if you are wearing one or over your head.
-The strap its self makes sure that the goggle stays in place on your face and doesn’t start sliding around like an untrained seal.
+The strap itself makes sure that the goggle stays in place on your face and doesn’t start sliding around like an untrained seal.
 Most straps are made out of a stretchy material that is able to stretch over your head.
-Some types of goggles even come with straps that have a silicone/rubber on them to make sure that the goggles don’t go for an extra slide around.
+Some types of goggles even come with straps that have silicone/rubber on them to make sure that the goggles don’t slide around.

-If you do wear a helmet, which here at Snowcentral we always recommend wearing one, you need to make sure that the goggles fits with the helmet.
+If you do wear a helmet, which here at Snowcentral we always recommend, you need to make sure that your goggles fit with your helmet.
 What this means that there are a few things to be cautious of when purchasing new goggles.
 See our Helmet Buying Guide if you’re in the market for a new helmet.

-Firstly, make sure that the helmet is sitting comfortable and where it would normally be if you were skiing/snowboarding.
-If your helmet is positioned wrong on your head to begin with, then you may not get the full feature and comfort of the goggle.
-Once the helmet is correctly positioned then try the goggles on that tickles your fancy.
+Firstly, make sure that the helmet is sitting comfortably and where it would normally be if you were skiing/snowboarding.
+If your helmet is positioned wrong on your head to begin with, then you may not get the full features and comforts of the goggle.
+Once the helmet is correctly positioned, try on the goggles you’re considering.
 Make sure that there isn’t a gaping gap from the top of the goggle to the bottom of the helmet lip.
-We call this the ‘Gaper Gap’, you’ll end up with a hectic sun burn or wind burn line.
+We call this the ‘Gaper Gap’.
+It will cause you to end up with a hectic sunburn or wind burn line.

-From there make sure that the goggle isn’t pushing down on your nose to much that makes it harder to breath through your nose but not a gap just above your nose.
+From there make sure that the goggles are not pushing down on your nose so much that makes it harder to breathe through your nose.
+However, also ensure that there is no gap just above your nose.
 You want the goggle to fit securely around your whole face.
-If you feel like the goggle is pushing to much on your cheek bones that try loosening it a little bit and seeing if that helps.
+If you feel like the goggle is pushing too much on your cheek bones, try loosening it a little bit and see if that helps.

 If there is no gaper gap, pressure on your cheek bones or either a gaping gap or firm pressure on your nose then it looks like you’ve found a winner!
 Good work.

-Here at Snowcentral we have a wide variety of snow goggles for a wide range of budgets and faces.
-However these are just a few of the bigger brands that we carry both in store and online.
+Here at Snowcentral, we have a wide variety of snow goggles for a wide range of budgets and faces.
+These are just a few of the bigger brands that we carry both in store and online.

-Smith goggles have come to great lengths over the years to be able to provide the biggest and best in the industry.
-Smith has created their own anti-fog system, they have put fans in some goggles, quick release lens and dual-axis outriggers.
+Smith Ski Goggles have gone to great lengths over the years to be able to provide the biggest and best in the industry.
+Smith has created their own anti-fog system, they have put fans in some smith snowboard goggles, quick release lens and dual-axis outriggers.
 Smith Goggles IO are also a popular option, especially the Smith IO Chromapop.

-Anti-Foging System – smith has designed an anti-foging technology that allows them to etch their anti-fog into the lens its self.
+Anti-Fogging System – Smith has designed an anti-fogging technology that allows them to etch their anti-fog into the lens itself.

 Turbo Fan – Provides air to circulate more freely to allow for better air circulation.

-Quick Release Lens – For a quick lens change from bright and sunny to overcast will be a breeze.
+Quick Release Lens – A quick lens change from bright and sunny to overcast will be a breeze.

 Dual-Axis Outriggers – Pivot points on the strap that connect to the frame which allows them to sit perfectly on the face even with a helmet on.

-Dragon hasn’t been around for a lone time but since they have been around they have defiantly sored to one of the top snow goggles brands.
-They have bought to the table the transitions lens, swiftlock lens change system, armoured frame ventilation and an injection moulded polycarbonate lens.
+Dragon hasn’t been around for a long time but since they have been around they have definitely soared to become one of the top brands of snow goggles.
+They have bought to the table popular features like the transition lens, swiftlock lens change system, armoured frame ventilation and injection moulded polycarbonate lens.

 Transition Lens – Changes with the UV light to provide a quick lens for both a sunny day and a overcast day.